 The ecobee puts you in charge of your schedule, and comes with a temperature sensor to better monitor your home.
 If you want, it even doubles as an Alexa-enabled smart speaker.

-If you want something a little more budget-friendly (which is understandable), we recommend preordering the Wyze Thermostat, which is only $49.99 and should ship by the end of 2020 (though we’re cutting that window pretty close right now).
+If you want something a little more budget-friendly (which is understandable), we recommend picking up the Wyze Thermostat.
 You can also control this one with the physical dial or on the Wyze app for iOS and Android.
 Wyze is promising a “learning mode” like the Nest Learning Thermostat has, so the thermostat can track your usage and adjust automatically as well.
 Out of the box, the Nest Thermostat will only work with Alexa, but Wyze says support for Google Assistant is “coming soon.”